Ottermad/ottermad.github.io/_posts/2021-12-22-No-Cloning-Theorem.md

 The matrix U has to unitary what that means that its inverse is the same as its conjugate transpose.
 These matrices have the special property that they preserve inner products.

 # Proof of no-cloning
-We can do a proof by contradiction by assuming we have some cloning transform C. We know that C is unitary.
+We are going to do a proof by contradiction.

+Let's assume that we have a unitary matrix C that can clone arbitrary quantum states.

 Initially have two vectors $$\begin{bmatrix}a \\b\end{bmatrix}$$ and $$\begin{bmatrix}c \\d\end{bmatrix}$$.
 We want to clone $$\begin{bmatrix}a \\b\end{bmatrix}$$ so we have two copies of it by overwriting $$\begin{bmatrix}c \\d\end{bmatrix}$$.